iamJRD/restaurant-php/README.md

-# Scrabble Word Score App
+# Restaurant/Cuisine App

 #### By: Jared Beckler | Epicodus | March 2016

-This project was used to get familiar with PHP/Silex/Twig/PHPUnit/PHPMyAdmin and will take a user inputted word and give them the Scrabble score of it.
+This project was used to get familiar with PHP/Silex/Twig/PHPUnit/PHPMyAdmin and will allow a user to input and save restaurants and cuisines.

 ## Prerequisites